danielneil/Smart-Worm-Habitat/README.md

 The habitat will stop **5,198.40kg** of CO2-e entering the atmosphere (equivalent to 11.24 petrol tanks), every single month, and that's just one unit - imagine if we had lots of them!

-The software will also provide a data entry tool to enable the farmer to record the weights of input, to calculate total emission savings.
+The software will also provide a data entry tool to record the weights of input to calculate total emission savings.

 ## It sends alerts, too!